mica-framework/publications/README.md

 # Publications

-These are publications, reports and thesis which depend on this framework.
+These are publications, reports and thesis which have been written based on this framework.

 ## Content